menandmice/micetro_docs/guides/implementation/disable_auto_zone-transfer.rst

 Disable “Automatic adjustment of Zone Transfer”
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the Men&Mice Suite automatically adjusts zone transfer settings for slave zones.
+By default, Micetro automatically adjusts zone transfer settings for slave zones.
 If this is not a desired behavior for your environment, you can disable it:

 1. Log in to the Management Console